Flone-dnb/low-end-engine/docs/Manual.md

 cmake -DCMAKE_BUILD_TYPE=Release -DDISABLE_DEV_STUFF=ON ..
 cmake --build . --config Release --target game
 ```
 Then copy the resulting binary (from `build/OUTPUT/game`) to your ARM64 Linux device.
-We don't worry about installing the SDL2 libraries because in most cases they are already installed the OS your ARM64 device is running.
+We don't worry about installing SDL2 libraries because we link SDL statically.
 Inside of your ARM64 Linux device launch the game using some file explorer or a console.